An efficient Monte Carlo method for valid prior-free possibilistic statistical inference: Introduction

 \section{Introduction}

 Numerous efforts to advance Fisher's vision of fiducial inference have been made over the years.
-Among these efforts, arguably ``one of the original statistical innovations of the 2010s'' \citep{cui.hannig.im} is the {\em inferential model} (IM) framework put forward first in \citet{imbasics, imcond, immarg}, and later synthesized in \citet{imbook}.
+Among these efforts, arguably ``one of the original statistical innovations of the 2010s'' \citep{cui.hannig.im} is the {\em inferential model} (IM) framework put forward in \citet{imbasics, imcond, immarg} and later synthesized in \citet{imbook}.
 What's unique about the IM framework is that its output takes the form of an imprecise probability---specifically, a possibility measure---and, consequently, inference is based on possibilistic reasoning: hypotheses assigned small possibility are refuted by the data while hypotheses whose complements are assigned small possibility are corroborated by the data.
 This shift from probability to possibility theory has principled motivations: the IM's possibilities satisfy a frequentist-style {\em validity} property that Bayesian/fiducial probabilities do not satisfy, i.e., the IM's possibility assigned to true hypotheses tends to be not small, hence it's a provably rare event that the data-driven IM output refutes a true hypothesis or corroborates a false hypothesis.
-More details about IMs and their properties are provided in Section~\ref{S:background} below.
-Despite all that the IM framework has to offer, it has been slow to gain traction in the statistical community, largely due to computational challenges.
-Indeed, as shown recently in \citet{gong.jasa.mult}, the familiar Monte Carlo methods used to approximate ordinary probabilities simply aren't enough to approximate imprecise probabilities; something more is needed.
-The goal of this paper is to identify the aforementioned ``something more'' for the case of possibilistic IMs and to develop the corresponding Monte Carlo machinery needed to make these computations, and the IM framework more generally, readily available for everyday use in applications.
+More details about IMs and their properties are provided in Section~\ref{S:background} below; some basic background on possibility theory is presented in Appendix~\ref{A:primer}.
+Despite all that the IM framework has to offer, it has been slow to gain traction, largely due to computational challenges.
+Indeed, as shown recently in \citet{gong.jasa.mult}, the familiar Monte Carlo methods used to approximate ordinary probabilities aren't enough to approximate imprecise probabilities; something more is needed.
+The goal of this paper is to identify the aforementioned ``something more'' for possibilistic IMs and to develop the corresponding computational machinery needed to make the IM framework accessible for everyday use in applications.